Shigeaki Mori

-Shigeaki Mori (森 重昭, Mori Shigeaki) is a Japanese historian living in Hiroshima, Japan.
+Shigeaki Mori (森 重昭, Mori Shigeaki) was a Japanese historian from Hiroshima and a survivor of its atomic bombing.
 He is known for his research into Allied prisoners of war who died during the air raids on Japan.
-His hug with U.S. President Barack Obama during the president's visit to Hiroshima gained world-wide attention.
+His hug with U.S. President Barack Obama during the president's visit to Hiroshima in 2016 was reported in multiple countries.

-World War II
+Early life and World War II

-Mori was a young boy in Hiroshima during World War II.
-When the city was destroyed with an atomic bomb on August 6, 1945, he was walking on a bridge and was thrown into a river.
+Mori was born in Koi, Hiroshima on March 29, 1937, to Toshio and Toshiko Mori, an engineer and homemaker, respectively.
+He was a young boy in Hiroshima during World War II, and was eight years old when the city was destroyed with an atomic bomb on August 6, 1945.
+At the time Hiroshima was bombed, he was walking on a bridge and was thrown into a river.
 He saw a large number of badly wounded people who he was unable to help.

+After the war, Mori attended Chuo University, studying economics.
+He subsequently was employed at a brokerage, and as a salesman for a company that manufactured pianos.